TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/using-oas-definitions/import-an-oas-api.md

 Tyk supports the following import API options:

-- From an OpenAPI (JSON only) file
+- From an OpenAPI (JSON format) file
 - From an Existing Tyk API definition
 - From a SOAP WSDL definition file